Ecological-Left Liberal Democratic Party: Federal elections

 Bérangère Bultheel, the founder and leader of the ÖLDP, ran as an independent in the 2017 federal election where she received 320 votes (0.0%).
 The ÖLDP, under its new name, participated in the 2021 federal election in the constituency of Altona, where it received 159 constituency votes (0.1%).

 State elections

 At the time known as the SLDP, the party took part in the 2020 Hamburg state election, where it received 653 votes (0.0%).

+Local elections

 European elections

 The at-the-time SLDP applied to take part in the 2019 European elections but was denied due to not gaining enough signatures.